-Hidden Lives Illuminated featured original animated films by currently incarcerated artists.
-Debuting in August 2019, 20 newly commissioned short films were projected onto the façade of Eastern State Penitentiary for 29 nights.
+Hidden Lives Illuminated is a series of original animated films created by currently incarcerated artists.
+The series debuted in August 2019 when the 20 newly commissioned short films were projected onto the façade of Eastern State Penitentiary for 29 nights.

-Free and open to the public, the films were coupled with community programming including presentations by scholars, activists, victims’ advocates, and elected officials.
+Free and open to the public, the film screenings were coupled with community programming including presentations by scholars, activists, victims’ advocates, and elected officials.
 Hands-on activities also provided viewers a chance to reflect on the films and discuss social and criminal justice issues.

-The stories told by prisoners at the Pennsylvania State Correctional Institution at Chester and Philadelphia’s Riverside Correctional Facility for Women offer a rare look inside America’s correctional system, conceived, narrated, and animated by incarcerated people.
+The stories told by people incarcerated at the Pennsylvania State Correctional Institution at Chester and Philadelphia’s Riverside Correctional Facility for Women offer a rare look inside America’s correctional system, conceived, narrated, and animated by incarcerated people.

-To learn more about this project and watch the films online, visit HiddenLives.org.
+To learn more about this project and watch all 20 short films online, visit HiddenLives.org.

-Major support for Hidden Lives Illuminated has been provided by The Pew Center for Arts & Heritage.
+Major support for Hidden Lives Illuminated was provided by The Pew Center for Arts & Heritage.